ultraviolet-1986/patina/README.md

   have a `.sh` extension.
 - Each file should contain the line `# End of File.` at the bottom of the file, followed by a single blank new line.
+- Code references should be included in a `References` section toward the top of the file.
+- Code reference URLs should be shortened for preserving code column limit.

 ## Patina Layout